microlinkhq/metascraper/Readme.md

 _A `url` is correct if it resolves back to the original article._

-_Note: this comparison was run against [32 sites](/support/comparison/urls.js).
+_Note: this comparison was run against [32 sites](/support/comparison/urls.js) and last updated on June 1, 2016.
 If you're interested, you can check out the [full results for each library](/support/comparison/results)._

 ## Server-side Usage